colinrozario/iris_pred/README.md

 - A `requirements.txt` file with pinned package versions
 - A saved model and load-once pattern instead of training on every start
 - Unit tests for helper functions

----

-If you'd like, I can also add a `requirements.txt` and a `Makefile` or simple scripts to make running the app easier — tell me which you'd prefer.